FlorentinTh/LIARA-SHCA/README.md

 ### License

-This project is licensed under the Apache-2.0 License - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details